businesspolicy/businesspolicy.github.io/_topics/internal/customer.md

 By the end of this lesson, students will be able to:

 - Understand the importance of customer analysis in business strategy.
-- Define and differentiate between the four customer analysis tools: experience mapping, customer journey mapping, Jobs-to-be-Done, and persona.
+- Define and differentiate between the three customer analysis tools: experience mapping, customer journey mapping, and Jobs-to-be-Done
-- Explain the relationship between the four tools and how they build upon each other.
+- Explain the relationship between the three tools and how they build upon each other.
 - Determine which tool is most appropriate for different business scenarios.